USA

-Patrick McElhinny is a partner and handles major patent cases involving various technologies.
-He co-led the team that won 2012’s largest verdict in the US as reported by the National Law Journal.
-The US$1.5 billion judgment in favor of Carnegie Mellon University was one of the largest ever in a patent case.
+Patrick McElhinny is a partner and has extensive trial experience handling major patent cases involving various technologies, as well as cases involving trademarks, copyrights, trade secrets, non-competition agreements and other complex commercial disputes.
+He co-led the team that won 2012's largest verdict in the US as reported by The National Law Journal.
+The US$1.5 billion judgment in favor of Carnegie Mellon University was one of the largest ever in a patent case, and the case eventually settled for US$750 million.
 The Pittsburgh Business Times published the linked profile of Patrick and his work on the Carnegie Mellon case.
-Patrick also has litigated cases involving trademarks, copyrights, trade secrets, non-competition agreements and other complex commercial disputes.
-Those cases often involved claims for preliminary injunctive relief.
-He has 30 years of trial experience and is registered to practice before the USPTO.
+He has more than 37 years of trial experience and is registered to practice before the USPTO.

 Master, Intellectual Property Inn of Court for the Western District of Pennsylvania